AdminL3/Jugend-Forscht/data-collection/NYT/README.md

 ### 1. Requests

-- This worked well with [The Guardian](../The%20Guardian/).
+- This worked well with [The Guardian](../The%20Guardian/).💂
-- More Documentation for Requests can be found [here](../Requests/)
-- For the [NYT](../NYT/), this works for some time until you get blocked.
+- For the [NYT🏢](../NYT/), this works for some time until you get blocked.

 ### 2. External API